tamaradement/recipes-1/README.md

 - This project presents a scalable PostgreSQL database schema designed for a recipe and grocery list application.
 It's a backend solution for managing culinary recipes and simplifying grocery shopping experiences.
 The schema is structured to handle complex relationships inherent in recipe management and grocery list creation, making it a good starting point for developers looking to build a comprehensive recipe and grocery list management system where recipe data can be handled in a dynamic way.
 ---
 ## Key Features
 - *Postgres Schema:* The heart of the project is a PostgreSQL schema design that includes tables for Recipes and Ingredients, along with a join table to establish their many-to-many relationship.
-Additionally, it features a ShoppingList table and ShoppingListItems table, which further extend the many-to-many relationship between shopping lists and recipe ingredients.
+Additionally, it features a ShoppingList table and ShoppingListItems table, which supports the many-to-many relationship between shopping lists and recipe ingredients.

-- *Scripts that Condense Shopping List Data:* These scripts demonstrate a potential improvement to the shopping list feature in America's Test Kitchen mobile app, specifically in handling recipe ingredients.
-These scripts consolidates duplicate items by summing their quantities, addressing an issue when combining items from multiple recipes.
-This approach also underscores a strategic schema decision for ingredient quantity storage.
+- *Scripts that Condense Shopping List Data:* These scripts represent a potential improvement to the shopping list feature in America's Test Kitchen mobile app.
+They specifically improve how recipe ingredients are handled by merging duplicate items and summing their quantities.
+This approach also underscores a strategic schema decision for recipe-ingredient quantity storage.
   - *Print Shopping List (`printDatabaseAggregatedList.js`): This script represents the use of database-level operations for aggregating ingredient quantities.
 It's efficient for larger datasets and leverages the database's computational power to consolidate items, reducing the data processing load on the application server.
   - *Print Condensed List (`printAppLayerAggregatedList.js`):* This script is similar to `printDatabaseAggregatedList.js`, but shifts data processing to the application level, offering flexibility for smaller datasets and simpler queries.
 The approach is particularly beneficial when database capacity is a limiting factor or when front-end data manipulation is required.
 - *Other Shopping List Aggregation Scripts:*